 - 27.2 The Client undertakes and warrants to 123-reg that the registration of any domain name requested by it (a "Requested Domain"):

-The Client also confirms and warrants that any Requested Domain is not being registered and will at no time whatsoever be used for any unlawful purpose.
+The Client also confirms and warrants that any Requested Domain will at no time whatsoever be used for any unlawful purpose.

 - 27.2.1 and the manner in which it is to be directly or indirectly used will not infringe any third party rights; and